talwat/oh-my-go/README.md

 ### Plugins

 You can use specific plugins by setting `OMGO_PLUGINS` to a string which has all your plugins seperated by spaces.
-Like so:
+Like so on bash:

 ```sh
 export OMGO_PLUGINS="git node python"